meonkeys/git-talk/git-talk.md

 <!-- TODO: add "why rebase?" w/pics of git history w/trivial merges and another
 without trivial merges -->

-- We've spent weeks on this change
-- Meanwhile, upstream has changed!
+- We've spent weeks on this change.
+Meanwhile, upstream has marched on!
 - time to `git rebase`
     - interactive
     - rebase to a branch